NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 |MATH2003||Intermediate Mathematics I (O)||3 ch (3C 1T)|

 Analytic geometry and vectors.
 Parametric curves.
 Polar, cylindrical and spherical coordinates.
 Functions of several variables, partial derivatives, applications to max-min.
 Double and triple integrals.
-Note: Credit will be given for courses in only one of the sequences MATH 2003/2013 or MATH2523/2513.
+NOTE: Credit will be given for courses in only one of the sequences MATH 2003/MATH 2013 or MATH 2523/MATH 2513.

 |MATH2013||Intermediate Mathematics II||3 ch (3C 1T)|